onlyuser/XLang/README.md

     tedious tree building business so I could focus more on the fun stuff -- AST visitation.

-    But isn't this exactly what production rule actions are for ?
+    But one may ask, isn't this exactly what production rule actions are for ?
 No. In order to perform multi-pass visitation to an AST, using Yacc, one would have to re-parse the input everytime, and that's wasteful.
 XLang builds an AST for you so you can visit it as many times as needed.

-    I owe everything I know about Lex-Yacc to Tom Niemann.
-Please read his excellent tutorial.
+    To make a long answer short, Tom Niemann's Lex-Yacc tutorial is my primary source of inspiration for building XLang.
+Please visit his site to learn more.

 6. How does XLang differ from the example in Tom's tutorial ?